 Empty cupboard space for your own foodstuffs

-Krups Coffee maker with steam heat facility
+Krups filter Coffee maker

 Double American Fridge Freezer with cold filtered water crushed and block ice maker in Utility Conservatory.